 Replacement of the Walk Bridge Project

-The Draft Environmental Assessment and Environmental Impact Evaluation (EA/EIE) Document will be published in September 2016.
-The public will be asked to comment on the EA/EIE Document and the comment period will remain open for 45 days once the document is made available.
+The Environmental Assessment/Section 4(f) Evaluation/Environmental Impact Evaluation (EA/EIE) Document was published on September 6, 2016.
+The public is encouraged to comment on the EA/EIE Document during the comment period.
+[Read More]

 CP243 Interlocking & Danbury Branch Dockyard Projects